Standarized and "one-size-fits-all” eLearning courses are no longer relevant in today's context. Personalization has become the norm.

 What these pathways and signposts look like in reality varies.
 You have creativity in helping learners to track their progress, reflect on what has been learned, and identify future goals.
 They should always provide a sense of direction to the learner, even if this direction does not look the same across a set of learners.

-Forget the linear way of imparting content.
+Forget the linear way of delivering content.
+Instead of designing the typical linear experience, offer learners a clickable experience that features diverse activities.
 Remember, your learners are looking for just-in-time solutions.
 You need to give workers bite-sized modules frequently, to fit into the different needs of your diverse audience.

 Your eLearning courses should allow learners to define: